 When will my area get 5G?

 Dynamic Spectrum Sharing, or DSS, is a technique that reuses spectrum currently used for 4G with both 4G and 5G as the need grows.
 Unlike the refarming spectrum from LTE and simply moving capacity from one network to the other, DSS is able to keep both networks active and allocate portions of that spectrum as needed to either 4G or 5G.
 On June 5, 2020, AT&T began deploying DSS to improve connectivity for 5G customers without reducing capacity on the older 4G network.
-While currently only live in northern Texas, this type of deployment should be seen much wider use later in the year.
+Performance on this technology will depend on the spectrum and load in the area but likely won't be significantly faster than LTE most of the time.

 Which cities are covered by AT&T's 5G network?